-COML 200: Introduction to Comparative Literature (normally taken in the sophomore year).
-Six literature courses at the 200 or 300-levels taken in the original languages and balanced between two literature departments (of which English may be one)*—at least two of these (one in each national literature) must be at the 300 level or above, or its equivalent as approved in advance by the adviser; one course in critical theory; two electives; COML 398: Theories and Methods in Comparative Literature and 399: Senior Seminar in Comparative Literature.
+Six advanced literature courses in the original languages (normally at the 200 level or above), balanced between two literature departments (of which English may be one): at least two (one in each literature) must be at the 300-level or above, or its equivalent, as approved in advance by the advisor.

 *In the case of languages for which literature courses in the original language are not readily available in the Tri-Co, students may on occasion be allowed to count a course taught in English translation for which they do at least part of the reading in the original language.

 Requirements for the minor are COML 200 and 398, plus four additional courses—two each in the literature of two languages.
 At least one of these four courses must be at the 300 level.
 Students who minor in comparative literature are encouraged to choose their national literature courses from those with a comparative component.